Connecting degree and polarity: An artificial language learning study: Dataset and measures

 \section{Dataset and measures}

-First, we delineate a fragment of English that we will serve as the basis for manipulation for the purposes of our experiment (Section~\ref{sec:dataset_basic}), by building a dataset of sentences where a gradable adjective is predicated over a definite noun phrase (as in {\it The pizza is good}).
-We re-shape the sentences from this base set to create contexts for estimation of properties $A$ and $B$ for specific tokens from the vocabulary (Section~\ref{sec:estim_polarity}, ~\ref{sec:select_contexts_degree}).
-We also use it to introduce values along the scale of $A$ as part of the training phase (Section~\ref{sec:select_contexts_degree}).
+First, we delineate a fragment of English that will be the basis of our experiment (Section~\ref{sec:dataset_basic}): simple sentences with a gradable adjective predicated over a definite noun phrase (as in {\it The pizza is good}).
+We re-shape these sentences to create diagnostic contexts for properties $A$ and $B$ (Sections~\ref{sec:estim_polarity}, ~\ref{sec:select_contexts_degree}).
+We also use it to exemplify values of $A$ during training (Section~\ref{sec:select_contexts_degree}).